ryanatkn/gro/src/docs/gen.md

 ## motivation

-The `gro gen` task helps us enhance our projects with convention-based code generation (codegen) techniques.
+The `gro gen` task helps us enhance our projects with convention-based code/data/file generation (codegen) techniques.

 Why?
 Codegen can produce cool results and eternal pain.
 Used well, codegen can improve performance, flexibility, consistency, and development speed.